 The Spit is nice and flat, so you don’t need to worry about having a million gears.
 Construction is ongoing, so keep an eye out for notices.

-There’s two routes to get into the spit, Leslie Street directly or the Martin Goodman Trail passing through Cherry Beach.
-We enjoy the MGT route, even if it means taking the long way — it’s much more scenic and adventurous.
-Check the map right below for some points of interest on the route, and our Strava map will take you through a more adventurous time through the nooks – highly recommended.
-The Strava map will give you lots of dirt and gravel riding, with some scenic rest spots and secluded views, and very ridable for all levels.
+There’s two routes to get into the Spit, Leslie Street directly or the Martin Goodman Trail passing through Cherry Beach.
+We enjoy the latter, even if it means taking the long way — it’s much more scenic and adventurous.
+Check the map right below for some points of interest on the route, and our RWGPS map will take you through a more adventurous time through the nooks – highly recommended.
+The RWGPS map will give you lots of dirt and gravel riding, with some scenic rest spots and secluded views, and very ridable for all levels.

 Depending on the time of the year that you visit the peninsula, the routes available to you will change drastically.
 We were lucky enough to ride during the dead of the winter, when the water between Cherry Beach and the Spit froze solid.
 It was surreal to ride across the lake.
 Check out some pics of slippery stretch: